-Several hundred art lovers enjoyed a balmy evening dining on fresh fare and bidding on fresh art in Devou Park on September 14 at Behringer-Crawford Museum’s 27th annual freshART gala and auction.
+Several hundred art lovers enjoyed a picture-perfect evening dining on fresh fare and bidding on fresh art in Devou Park on September 14 at Behringer-Crawford Museum’s 27th annual freshART gala and auction.

-The event was the capstone of a weekend which saw 32 local artists working en plein air in the park, creating artwork which was auctioned “fresh” at the event.
-Previously completed works by more than 30 other artists were sold at a silent auction, with proceeds from both auctions benefiting local youth through the museum’s education programs.
+The event was the capstone of a weekend which saw 24 local artists working en plein air in the park, creating artwork which was auctioned “fresh” at the event.
+Previously completed works by more than four dozen other artists were sold at a silent auction, with proceeds from both auctions benefiting local youth through the museum’s education programs.

-Judges Karen and Robert Hebenstreit and Crews McCullough selected three of the artists for the Patricia and William Applegarth Artists Excellence Awards.
-Winners were Tom Bluemlein, Ft.
-Mitchell, first place; Mary Beth Dowlin, Cincinnati, second; and Guy McIntosh, Bellevue, third.
+Judges Gilda Horn, Julia Sebastian and Bill Seitz selected three of the artists for the Patricia and William Applegarth Artists Excellence Awards.
+Winners were Barbara Ahlbrand, Highland Heights, first place; Suzanna Terrill, Covington, second; and Tom Gaither, Fort Mitchell, third.

-Since freshART began in 1992, more than a half million dollars has been raised, bringing educational and cultural activities to more than a quarter-million Northern Kentucky children.
+Since freshART began in 1992, more than a half million dollars has been raised, bringing educational and cultural activities to 275,000 Northern Kentucky children.

 Thank you to our freshART 2019 sponsors!